 In the magazine, I came across this stunning ad.
 I later learned that it had been drawn by David McDiarmid, who became a famous and fabulous artist and a friend.

 Needless to say, I very quickly headed over to the GayLib Centre on Glebe Point Road and my life changed.

 Why?
 Because the Gay Liberation Movement at that time was flourishing, vibrant and full of optimism.
 And so was I. We were ready for each other.
 As a “new gay”, I wanted to be immersed in a milieu that provided me with friends, radical new thinking — and sex.
 Being far away from home made it easier as well.
 No family or high school friend was going to see me on a demonstration or holding hands with another man on the street.

-The Gay Liberation Front (GLF) joined Black, Women’s and other National Liberation Fronts in opposing “The Establishment”.
+The Gay Liberation movements around the world joined Black, Women’s and other National Liberation Fronts in opposing “The Establishment”.
 Ours was born of the Stonewall Riots in NYC in the summer of 1969 and was spreading from there to the UK, Australia and Canada and other Western countries.
-My timing was perfect, joining Sydney’s GLF right near its beginning, while it was still full of that optimism and vibrancy.
+My timing was perfect, joining Sydney’s Gay Liberation right near its beginning, while it was still full of that optimism and vibrancy.

 My Apolitical Past

 I hadn’t always been so open to change.
 Through most of my youth, I had been apolitical and I looked and acted very straight.
 Here’s my high school graduation photo to prove it.
 Looking the part, I had applied to study business at Queen’s University in Kingston.